Skip to content

 This workflow eliminates the need to manually write low-level policy code.

 The first step is writing the rule using free-form text.
+The platform interprets your input using its semantic parser.

 A developer can access a repository if at least one of the following conditions is met: